PGBuildFarm/PDFbuilder/README.md

 If it's not set, they will be copied to the branch root of the buildfarm animal.

-This recipe is for a Centos/7 box, but would be easily adaptable to, say, Debian/stretch.
+This recipe works for Debian/stretch, Centos/7 and (probably) Ubuntu.

 To test, in the machine where this is installed, do:

 ```
-su - docbuilder
+sudo su - docbuilder
 ```

 and then